 Michael has a strong track record in recovery practice and innovation having worked as an Advocate, and as a Peer Support Worker, before being appointed as Director of Advancing Recovery in Ireland.
 His most recent role prior to taking up this appointment was as a Service Improvement Lead with the HSE where he worked on a number of innovative projects including being the lead author on the ‘Framework for Recovery in mental Health 2018 – 2020’.

 Michael is married to Angela and has one son.
 He lives on the shores of Clew Bay near Westport in County Mayo.

-The purpose of the Mental Health Engagement Office is to support the Head in developing structures, systems and mechanisms for service user, family member and carer engagement.
-It has five main functions:
+The purpose of the Mental Health Engagement and Recovery Office is to support the Head in developing and driving core service improvement programmes to support the development of Recovery Oriented Services.

-- Liam Hennessy (Head and member of the National Mental Health Division, Senior Management Team)
+- Michael Ryan (Head of MH Engagement and Recovery and member of the National Mental Health service, Senior Operations Team)

 - Michaela Meenaghan (Admin Support)

 Mental Health Services

 St. Loman’s Hospital | Palmerstown | Dublin | D20 HK69

 Ph: 01 620 7303 or 087 2865346